jmfife/ambient-esphome/README.md

 # ESPHOME-AMBIENT

-This is an example esphome project to measure temperature, humidity, and pressure measurements with ESP32s.
+This is an example [esphome](https://esphome.io/) project to measure temperature, humidity, and pressure with ESP32s.

 ## HARDWARE

-Two hardware configurations are included in this project
+Two hardware configurations are included in this project, each with different ESP32s and different sensors.

 ### ambient-dht22